On this page:

 Keep in mind that some types of carpet will need a specific type of padding; speak with the installer to make sure you are getting a good match between your chosen carpet and the padding.

 Estimate How Much Carpet and Padding is Needed

 To calculate how much carpet you need for your room, the first thing you need to do is measure the dimensions.
 The dimensions are the length and the width, and these should be measured in feet to find out the square footage.

-Additionally, carpet is often measured out in square yards, so it is appropriate to figure out how many square yards there are in a room.
+Additionally, carpet is usually sold and installed in square yards, so finding out how many square yards there are in a room can give you more accurate cost estimates.
 Because one square yard is equal to nine square feet, just divide the square feet by nine to determine the square yards.